Purdue-ECE-32300/lab_book/source/lab_1.md

     av = avsum/length(channel1);
     ```

-    When in the Matlab command window, type `avg`.
+    When in the MATLAB command window, type `avg`.
 The average value of the
     Channel 1 data will be computed.
 Repeat this for Channels 2, 3, and 4.
-    Create a Matlab program to compute the RMS value of each channel.
+    Create a MATLAB program to compute the RMS value of each channel.
 Do NOT
-    use the built-in Matlab `rms` command.
+    use the built-in MATLAB `rms` command.
 The RMS value of a continuous signal
     is defined as

     ```{math}